 Can such returns turn your thousands into millions?
 Yes, eventually.
 A single investment of merely $10,000 would turn into $1 million in around 26 years, if it grew at an annual average of 20%.
 But that's a fairly steep rate to count on for your stock investments -- a number to which only a select few master investors can aspire.
 It's safer to have more conservative expectations -- perhaps closer to 10%, the stock market's historical average annual return over most of the past century.

 So what should you do if you don't want to wait 50 or more years to make millions?
 Here's one option: Take a few chances.

 With most of your money, you shouldn't take crazy risks.
 Consider socking much of it away in a broad-market index fund, such as the Vanguard 500 Index (VFINX).
 That low-cost fund should earn you close to the market's historical return over long periods of time.
 You might also try S&P 500 Depositary Receipts, an exchange-traded fund also known as SPDRs.
-Either of these options will instantly invest your money in 500 major American companies, such as such as Halliburton
+Either of these options will instantly invest your money in 500 major American companies, such as Disney

-But once you've done that, take a few chances and supplement your index with growth-stock picks.
+But once you've done that, take a few chances, and supplement your index with growth-stock picks.
 That's what I'm doing in my own investment account.
 I don't want all of my money in an index fund, because I'd like my portfolio to grow faster than average.
 Instead, a chunk of my nest egg sits in a variety of individual stocks.

 Aiming for the stars

 Such outsized returns, which Fool co-founder David Gardner has referred to as "the highest possible returns, period," are too tempting for me to ignore.
 That's why I'm still on the lookout for young, dynamic companies that are breaking the rules as they grow and prosper.
 (Even if you spot a Rule Breaker after it has begun ascending, there's a good chance it's not too late to make good money on it.)